Where To Find This Example

 The previous step only EM simulated the core Wilkinson.
 However, from the layout it is obvious there is other coupling in this design.
 If you want to EM simulate the entire design, disable the EXTRACT block in the core schematic and enable the EXTRACT block in the 4way schematic.

 This will simulate the entire design in an EM structure named EM_Extract_Top.

-The layout system has ways of allowing model parameters in one model to be the same as other models without using equations.
+The layout system has ways of setting model parameters in one model to be the same as other models without using equations.
 This capability is very useful for this type of design where the layout is perfectly symmetric about the x-axis.

 To see this, open the core schematic and layout.
 The upper path of the circuit uses a MTRACE2 model.
 Notice the L parameter is set to a number.
 The bottom path of the circuit is also using a MTRACE2 model, but some of its parameters are being inherited from the top path.
 The L parameter of this model is set to L@MTRACE.TL2.
 This syntax says, use the parameter L from the MTRACE2 model with the ID=TL2.
 The same setting has been applied to the RB and DB parameters of the lower MTRACE2 (these are secondary parameters).
-With all this set up, when the layout of the top MTRACE2 is edited, the bottom will mirror the same edits.
-Edit the shape of the top MTRACE2 by double clicking on it and dragging any of the edit diamonds.
+With all this set up, when the layout of the top MTRACE2 is edited, the bottom mirrors the same edits.
+Edit the shape of the top MTRACE2 by double clicking on it and dragging any of the edit handles.
 This is a closed structure so when you make edits, the loop may not close, but you can edit until the loop does close.

 The same concepts that were applied to this one section of the core schematic are applied to the rest of the circuit to make editing the circuit in layout extremely efficient.